edgee-cloud/edgee/README.md

 - *path_prefix*: the path starts with the provided value
 - *path_regexp*: the path matches the provided regexp

-In addition to proxying the request it's also possible to rewrite the path:
+In addition to proxying the request, you could also rewrite the path:

 ```toml
 # edgee.toml